thiagojolv/packettracer-fedora/README.md

 # Cisco Packet Tracer 8.1.0 on Fedora 35

-Install Cisco Packet Tracer 8.1.0 Easily on Fedora 35.
+Easily install Cisco Packet Tracer 8.1.0 on Fedora 35.

 Follow this steps to easily install:
 - Clone this repo to your system;